7:00AM to 5:00PM

 This is also why you often hear gurgling noises when you flush the toilet and see water pooling into the sink.
-Remember to contact a plumber as soon as you notice the toilet backing up since the issue might worsen over time, and you will quickly be in a very messy situation – quite literally.
+Remember to contact a plumber as soon as you notice the toilet backing up since the issue might worsen over time.
+If you don’t act on it fast, you’ll quickly be in a very messy situation – quite literally.

 When tree roots enter the pipes and prevent water flow, it increases the chances of a burst pipe.
 When pipes burst, they start leaking water into the surrounding soil, as the water has no other place to go.
 These leaks saturate the surrounding soil over time and result in soft spots in the yard.